autkucakan/simple-banking-program/README.md

-Just a practice banking program I made while learning<br/>Can be used by cpp beginners to learn
+Just a simple practice banking program I made while learning<br/>Can be used by cpp beginners for learning purposes